 Madagascar Crisis

-Madagascar faces several humanitarian challenges.
-The country is increasingly vulnerable to a variety of natural hazards, including tropical cyclones, drought, and flooding.
+Madagascar faces multiple humanitarian challenges, with more than 2.5 million people in need of urgent assistance.
+The country is increasingly vulnerable to a variety of natural hazards, including tropical cyclones, drought and flooding.

 Donations